AyrA/LegacyServices/Docs/TcpMux.1.md

 ## Modern usage

 There are practically no valid usage scenarios for modern times.
 In general, the 65535 possible TCP ports are sufficient.

-In a sufficiently secure environment, the protocol could be used as a sort of service discovery.
+In a sufficiently secure environment, the protocol could be used as a sort of service discovery mechanism.

 Although not mentioned in the RFC, the requested service doesn't has to be on the same machine.
-This allows the machine to effectively be turned into a reverse proxy, or a single point of entry into a network.
+This allows the machine running the multiplex service to effectively be turned into a reverse proxy, or a single point of entry into a network.

 ## Implementation